 As a TWUSUPER member you receive flexible, affordable insurance cover to help protect you and your family in the event of your death or if you're unable to work due to serious illness or injury.

 Premiums for this cover are deducted directly from your super account.

-You can manage your insurance by logging in to Member Access.
+You can manage your insurance by logging in to your secure online account.